LexieF/SoftwareCarpentryLazor/README.md

 # Group Project - Lazor

-A code that will automatically find solutions to the \Lazor" game on Android and iPhone..
+A code that will automatically find solutions to the "Lazor" game on Android and iPhone..

 ## Author